hgodinez/SampleProjects/README.md

 ## PYTHON

-Reproducible Python Code to perform a Portfolio optimization of stocks based on their Sharpe Ratio Value
+"Python_Sample" Folder contaings reproducible Python Code to perform portfolio optimization of stocks based on their Sharpe Ratio Value.

 Packages used:
 * pandas